Test: Chemicals in cans of coconut milk

 Cans of coconut milk: Few good choices on the Danish market

 The endocrine disrupting substance bisphenol A is found in 7 out of 15 tested cans of coconut milk from the Danish market.
-That is revealed in a new test conducted by The Danish Consumer Council THINK Chemicals in cooperation with 4 other Nordic consumer organizations.
+This is revealed in a new test conducted by The Danish Consumer Council THINK Chemicals in cooperation with 4 other Nordic consumer organizations.

 3 cans of coconut milk contain BADGE - bisphenol A diglycidyl ether - and receive an average mark.